relstar911/business_trainer_rpg/AI_INSTRUCTIONS.md

 ## Game Balance
 1. Ensure that player progression feels rewarding but challenging.
 2. Balance the economy to prevent exploits or dead-ends.
-3. Scale difficulty of quests and minigames with player skills.
+3. Scale difficulty of quests and minigames with player skills and overall performance.
+4. Regularly playtest and adjust balance parameters in `src/difficulty.py` and `src/economy.py`.

 ## Content Creation
 1. When adding new NPCs, quests, or minigames, ensure they fit the business theme.
-2. Create diverse and interesting dialog options for NPCs.
+2. Create diverse and interesting dialog options for NPCs using the conversation tree system.
 3. Design quests that encourage exploration of different game mechanics.

 ## Testing
 1. Write unit tests for all new functionality in the `tests/` directory.
 2. Ensure all tests pass before committing changes.
+3. Conduct regular playtesting sessions to identify balance issues or bugs.

 ## Documentation
 1. Update `README.md` with any new features or changes to setup instructions.